 Submit Documentation and Purchase Offer to Lender

-In addition, the lender will want to see that you have your own loan available and you are preapproved.
-Send a current preapproval letter for the lender, dated within the last 30 days.
+Once the seller has accepted your offer, the listing agent will send it to the lender for approval; you do not have a deal until the lender accepts.
+The lender will want a copy of your earnest money deposit and proof of funds, as well as want to see that you are preapproved for your own loan, so send a current preapproval letter for the lender, dated within the last 30 days.
 It will help if your agent sends a list of comparable sales that support the price you are offering to pay for the home.

 Give the Short Sale Lender Time to Respond

-Some lenders submit short sales to committee, but most can make a decision within two weeks to three months.
-The listing agent should have the appropriate contact information for the lender.
-As a buyer, you cannot contact the lender nor can your agent, so be patient.
+Make your offer contingent upon the lender's acceptance and give the lender a time frame to respond, after which you will be free to cancel.
+Some lenders submit short sales to committee, but most can decide within two weeks to three months.
+As a buyer, you cannot contact the lender, nor can your agent; the listing agent should have the appropriate information for the lender, so be patient.

 Understand Short Sale Commissions

-If you have signed a buyer's broker agreement with your agent, ask if the agent will waive the difference due or you might have to pay it out of your pocket.
+If you have signed a buyer's broker agreement with your agent, ask if the agent will waive the difference due, or you might have to pay it out of your pocket.
 Some brokers feel it is unfair to penalize the agent, but the lender is calling the shots.

 Reserve the Right to Conduct Inspections